 The Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial is a randomized, controlled trial of screening tests for prostate, lung, colorectal and ovarian cancers.
 Approximately 155,000 participants were enrolled between November 1993 and July 2001.
 Participants were individually randomized to the control arm or intervention arm in equal proportions.
 Participants assigned to the control arm received usual care, whereas participants assigned to the intervention arm were invited to receive screening exams for prostate, lung, colorectal and ovarian cancers as outlined in the study protocol.
 The goal of the study was to assess whether these screening exams reduce mortality from prostate, lung, colorectal and ovarian cancers.
-Data were collected on cancer diagnoses and deaths from all causes that occurred through December 31, 2009.
-Median follow-up time was 12.4 years.
+Data were collected on cancer diagnoses through 2009 (median follow-up time 11.3 years) and mortality through 2018 (median-follow-up 19.2 years).
 The ClinicalTrials.gov numbers for PLCO are NCT00002540, NCT01696968, NCT01696981, and NCT01696994.

 Recruitment and Enrollment